Here are a few of the available Ukulele Clinics and Workshops that can be presented at your club event, festival, music store or social event.

 All workshops include professional prepared material and handouts.

-I have presented these and other workshops at various ukulele festivals across the country over the past several years, since 2004.
+I have presented these and other workshops at various ukulele festivals across the country ( since 2004 ).
 These workshops are also presented at Funky Frets music store in Boyertown, USA several times a year.

-As you might guess from the massive number and wide range of topics and lessons covered on LearningUkulele.com I (Curt Sheller) can pretty much put together a great workshop for you from a wide range of topics.
+As you might guess from the massive number and wide range of topics and lessons covered here on LearningUkulele.com.
+I ( Curt Sheller ) can pretty much put together a great workshop for you from a wide range of topics.
 Any workshop can be customized to your particular needs.

 Getting Started - A Recipe for Success